asholok/python-validator-livr/README.rst

 validator.get_rules()
 ---------------------
-returns object containing all ruleBuilders for the validator.
+returns object containing all rule_builders for the validator.
 You can register new rule or update existing one with "register_rules" method.

 AUTHOR
 ======